Flag of Vietnam: Design and history

 Despite its historical connotations, nowadays, the red background (or red field) on the Vietnamese flag is commonly a symbol of bloodshed, struggle, and the success of revolution, inspired by communist symbolism.
-The yellow star centred on the red field symbolizes one of five classes of society —entrepreneurs, farmers, workers, intellectuals and soldiers representing each point of the star.
+The yellow star centred on the red field symbolizes one of five classes of society—entrepreneurs, farmers, workers, intellectuals and soldiers representing each point of the star, while the yellow (or gold, depends on the literary tone) color of the star represents the Vietnamese ethnicity (from the self-perception that Asian people have yellow skin).
 The flag may also be flown with the flag of the Communist Party of Vietnam.

-Colour scheme & design
+Colour scheme and design

 This is a color approximation of the Vietnamese flag.
-The Vietnamese lawmakers never nominate the standardized color schemes, and flags with different color shades are physically and digitally displayed by both civilians and state media as long as they obey the "red background with a centered yellow star" symbolism.
+The Vietnamese lawmakers never nominate the standardized color schemes, while flags with different color shades and ratios are physically and digitally displayed by both civilians and state media as long as they obey the "red background with a centered yellow star" symbolism.
+The dimensions of the banner can also be intentionally tweaked by the Government of Vietnam in several occasions that the Vietnamese flag is flown with other countries' flags having nonnegotiable aspect ratios, for example the Flag of the United States.

 Historical flags

 Traditional images show the Trung sisters wearing yellow turbans during their revolt against North (China) in AD 40.
 These were unwrapped and waved to signal the beginning of a fight.
-A yellow banner with a red circle in the center was adopted as a standard by Emperor Gia Long (r.
-1802–1820).
+However, they were not really national flags, but were more royal standards representing the monarchs and dynasties; the definition of national flags which represent the state and nation was only introduced in the later period during Nguyễn dynasty.
 The French, who gradually gained control of Vietnam in the late 19th century, flew the national flag of France.
 The colony of Cochinchina (1862–1945) was under exclusive French authority.
 In contrast, Annam and Tonkin were protectorates with parallel systems of Vietnamese and French administration.
 Several flags were flown in these regions: the French flag, the protectorate flag, and Long tinh flag.

 Japan occupied Vietnam in 1941–1945.
 In March 1945, the Japanese deposed the French colonial authorities and proclaimed an Empire of Vietnam with Bảo Đại as emperor.
 The Quẻ Ly flag, a red quẻ Ly (one of eight trigrams used in the I Ching) on a yellow background, was adopted in June.
 Among other things, quẻ Ly ☲ symbolizes the direction south.
 Bảo Đại abdicated in August when Japan surrendered.
 The Democratic Republic of Vietnam, proclaimed on 2 September 1945, adopted the red flag with a golden star.
 The French returned in 23rd of the same month, but were challenged by the Vietminh, especially in the North.
 The French proclaimed Cochinchina an autonomous republic in June 1946.
 This puppet state adopted a flag with three blue stripes on a yellow background.